simulot/gogrep/README.md

 ### Cross platform
-Thanks to Go compiler, it is (really) easy to compile binaries for a varierty of OSes and hardware.
+Thanks to Go compiler, it is (really) easy to compile binaries for a variety of OSes and hardware.

 # Performances